Pow Wow Smith: Fictional character biography

-Ohiyesa left his native Red Deer Valley to learn more about the white man's world.
-His tracking and expert gun skills won him employment as a deputy sheriff, and eventually the job of sheriff of Elkhorn.
-Ohiyesa's deputy is Hank Brown.
-Once sheriff, Pow Wow spends most of his time in Elkhorn, only rarely returning to Red Deer Valley.
+Ohiyesa Smith is a Sioux Native American who leaves his native Red Deer Valley to learn about foreign culture, eventually becoming the sheriff of Elkhorn.
 For most of his adventures, Pow Wow's girlfriend (and later fiancée) is the Native American maiden Fleetfoot, daughter of Chief Thundercloud.
 Fleetfloot aids Pow Wow in a number of adventures.

 U.S. Marshal Pow Wow Smith

 U.S. Marshal Ohiyesa Smith, a present-day descendant of the original Pow Wow Smith, appears in Robin (vol. 2) Annual #6, a Western pastiche that also featured a modern-day version of Nighthawk.
 This Ohiyesa attended college in the East, then returned to Red Deer Valley, seeking to modernize his tribe.
 As a U.S. Marshall, he too takes the name Pow Wow Smith, but continues to live in Red Deer Valley.
 The modern-day Pow Wow Smith works with Robin and other heroes to take down the modern-day Trigger Twins, who unlike their 19th-century antecedents are homicidal criminals.
-Much of the adventure takes place in a tourist-spot recreation of an Old West town, which is located near Gotham City.

 In other media

 Ohiyesa Smith appears in the Justice League Unlimited episode "The Once and Future Thing Part One: Weird Western Tales", voiced by Jonathan Joss.
-This version was a sheriff of Elkhorn in the 1880s and dislikes being called "Pow Wow".
-After being run out of town by Tobias Manning via Chronos's future technology, Smith joins forces with Bat Lash, El Diablo, Jonah Hex, and a time-traveling Green Lantern, Wonder Woman and Batman to defeat Manning.